 Who a Hard Money Loan Is Right For

-Typically, loans are short-term and range from several months to three years.
-Hard money loans can come with high rates and fees but can give a business owner the opportunity to acquire commercial property and fund repairs.
-Fix-and-flip investors can use this type of loan to purchase a property in need of repairs at a low price.
-Once the repairs are completed, they’ll sell the property for a profit, at which point the loan will be paid off.
+These loans are commonly used by fix-and-flip and fix-and-hold investors, as they can use this type of loan to purchase a property in need of repairs at a low price.
+Once the repairs are completed, they will sell the property for a profit, at which point the loan will be paid off.
 Fix-and-hold investors often replace a hard money loan with a permanent source of financing after repairs are completed.

 Qualification requirements for a hard money loan usually revolve around prior flipping experience and credit scores.
-Although there are providers that can finance those with no prior flipping experience, you’ll have a much better chance of getting approved with a track record of three successful flips and a credit score of at least 650.
+Although there are lenders that can finance those with no prior flipping experience, you’ll have a much better chance of getting approved with a track record of successful flips and a strong credit score.

-An advantage of a hard money loan is that it can be funded quickly.
-Some of the best hard money lenders can fund in as little as 10 days.
-If you’re considering this type of loan, we recommend looking at Kiavi for its low rates and fast funding speeds.
+An advantage of a hard money loan is that it can be funded quickly compared with other CRE loans.
+Some of the best hard money lenders can provide funding in as little as 10 days.
+If you’re considering this type of loan, we recommend looking at our partner RCN Capital for its low rates and fast funding speeds.

-How To Get the Best Commercial Loan Rates for Real Estate
+Factors to Consider to Get the Best Commercial Propert Loan Rates

-- Type of CRE loan: Different types of loans will have varying ranges of rates offered.
+- Type of commercial real estate loan: Different types of loans will have varying ranges of rates offered, usually depending on the risk tolerance of the lender.
 Loans that have strict requirements, such as good credit and collateral, will typically be able to offer lower rates because of the reduced risk to the lender.

-- Condition of property being acquired: Properties in good condition can be resold more easily.
+- Condition of property being acquired: Properties in good condition can be more easily resold.
 This reduces the lender’s risk especially if the property is used as collateral for a loan.
-If you fail to make payments in a timely manner, the lender can foreclose and resell it to cover its losses.
+If you fail to make payments on time, the lender can foreclose and resell it to cover its losses.

 - Loan terms requested: Loan terms that can impact the rate you get include the loan amount, length of the loan, and whether you want a fixed or variable rate.